-- · UPL also began country specific initiatives such as a 5.
-Have you taken steps to ensure that this 24-hour telephone support for all families and young people to guide and create awareness on staying at home and sanitisation, and distribution of Vitamin D to families and young people through a partnership with the Equaliv laboratory in Brazil. - · In Colombia, UPL focused on marginalised people, the elderly, and mothers to provide help and food supplies.
+- UPL also began country specific initiatives such as a 5.
+24-hour telephone support for all families and young people to guide and create awareness on staying at home and sanitisation, and distribution of Vitamin D to families and young people through a partnership with the Equaliv laboratory in Brazil. - In Colombia, UPL focused on marginalised people, the elderly, and mothers to provide help and food supplies.
 In Costa Rica and Canada, UPL purchased farmers' produce which was then in turn donated to the needy.